Heart of the City II

 Heart of the City II is a mixed-use development under construction in Sheffield city centre, England between the Devonshire Quarter and The Moor Gateway.
-The project was previously given the marketing name Sevenstone, prior to Hammerson, the developer, being dropped from the project in July 2013 with Sheffield City Council seeking new developers.
+The project was previously given the marketing name Sevenstone, prior to Hammerson, the developer, being dropped from the project in December 2013 with Sheffield City Council seeking new developers.

 The first phase, consisting of restaurants, shops and offices opened in 2020.
-The second phase is currently under construction and is expected to be completed by 2023.
+The second phase was largely completed in mid 2024.

 Overview

 Located to the west of Pinstone Street, between Barkers Pool and Moorhead, Heart of the City II covers a 7 hectare site in the heart of Sheffield and involves a major re-design of this part of the city.

 The £470 million scheme features mostly new buildings, with some older ones retained and refurbished.
 Roughly 250000 sqft of retail and leisure space will be created as a result of the project, along with 500000 sqft of workspace, 30000 sqft of cultural space and 420 new homes.
 A new park, named Pound's Park after Sheffield's first chief fire officer John Pound, will be created on the site of the former Sheffield Central fire station and will feature a water play area, a playground and a climbing wall.
 A new food hall, on the corner between Cambridge Street and Wellington Street is also part of the scheme.